 There is a famous case in Manchester, England, where a played was once fined GBP 50,000 and convicted of assault when a fan came marauding from the stands, hurling racial abuse at the player.
 The player in this case was famous French soccer player Eric Cantona.
 He lashed out at the fan with his feet in retaliation, causing a minor injury.

 Fans also tend to take it too much when it comes to betting.
 The exhilaration of winning big and the frustration and anger at losing your money is what makes sports betting a controversial debate.
 Despite the legalization in Delaware and other states, there remains an open-ended concern.
+US sports fans are more into betting and sports books then they being fond of violence during sports events.

 Although a certain amount of bickering between fans does add some color to sports culture, we have to be wary of taking it too far.
 At the end of the day, it is important to note that sports is just a form of entertainment.
 It doesn’t have to consume us emotionally.